Space4444/Stm32Generator/README.md

 3. In the Keil press Alt+F7 and "Options for target" window should pop up.
 4. There in the "Target" tab find option "ARM Compiler" and choose default compiler.
 5. Press F7 to build the project, then the file "Stm32Generator.hex" should update.
-6. Repeat the process shoun above to load this file into the board.
+6. Repeat the process shown above to load this file into the board.

 ## Usage

 Output signals are configured using a rotary encoder and 6 buttons (see sircuit diagram).

 By pressing on buttons B1, B2 and B3 you can turn on and off channels.
-LEDs D1, D2 and D3 incicate whether the channels are on or off.
-(Button B1 and LED L1 correspond to channel 1, etc)
+LEDs D1, D2 and D3 indicate whether the channels are on or off.
+(Button B1 and LED L1 correspond to the channel 1, etc)

 By pressing on button B6 you can select the channel to configure.
 Button B5 switches signal parameter that is currently configured
 (frequency, duty cycle or phase shift).
 And button B4 changes the step of parameter change when rotating the encoder.